lblod/verenigingsregister-proxy-service/README.md

 The service implements a multi-layer authorization system:

 1. **Role Check**: Validates that the user has the `verenigingen-beheerder` role via the `mu-auth-allowed-groups` header
-2. **Session to OVO Code Mapping**: Extracts the OVO code (organization identifier) from the user's session using a SPARQL query
-3. **Processing Agreement Validation** (optional): Verifies that the organization has a valid processing agreement
+2. **Processing Agreement Validation** (optional): Verifies that the organization has a valid processing agreement

 ### OVO Code Resolution